-Summary of AHAC Discussion: The CAH discussed experiences with County development approval processes and heard from County staff administering the processes.
-Thoughts included increasing review agency capacity through additional funding for increased staffing to more quickly process the current high volume of development applications.
-Other thoughts included identification of a facilitator, either a County employee(s) or contracted entity, to liaise with all offices involved in development review in order to coordinate and expedite approvals.
-Also discussed were the need for eligibility criteria for expedited processing in order to limit qualification to those projects that have a substantial affordable/workforce component.
+CAH also discussed increasing review agency capacity through additional funding for increased staffing to more quickly process the current high volume of development applications.
+Discussion included identification of a shepherd or expediter, either a County employee(s) or contracted entity, to liaise with all offices involved in development review in order to coordinate and expedite approvals.
 It was noted that the County's Building Division has a good reputation among local builders.
 County staff from the Planning Zoning, and Building Department (PZB) as well as the County Engineer participated in the discussion.
 There was consensus that an individual(s) designated to coordinate the review/approval process across multiple departments/divisions should at a high level, such as an assistant county administrator or department director, in order that directives/requests would carry weight and spur action.
 At initial time of submittal, applications would need to be identified for expedited processing by some mechanism that was recognized by all reviewing entities.
 Additionally, there would need to be a mechanism established to validate that applications met criteria for expedited processing.
 PZB staff suggested that the role of the facilitator could also include a preliminary review of the application for completeness, and that this could significantly expedite processing by avoiding repetitive application submittals to correct obvious errors and major deficiencies.
 In recognition that reviewing County agencies are constrained by organizational capacity and currently face a large volume of development applications, the CAH suggested that the County might explore its ability to certify outside agencies (design professionals) to conduct reviews of affordable projects and make approvals in order to increase processing capacity and to expedite approvals.
 The CAH drafted a resolution for the County to consider adopting that would establish a process for expedited development review and the assignment of an individual to coordinate that process.
 The resolution was based on the County's existing resolution and process for Business Development Board projects.
 The discussion included criteria, income targeting requirements, and reporting mechanism.
 Also considered was the fact that the County resolution would only expedite projects located within the unincorporated area over which the County holds development approval authority, but would not assist those projects located within municipalities which are home to 55% of the county's total population.
+The CAH will look to revisit the 65% threshold for expediting after implementation and assessment of its effectiveness.

 AHAC Recommendation: The County should continue current efforts towards expediting development approvals and building permits for affordable housing projects.
-The County should create a position or designate an individual to be responsible for and to shepherd development applications through approval process.
-This could entail the use of an entity external to the County which would perform the service under contract.
+Expedited approval should be offered to all projects with at least 65% of total housing units affordable/workforce.
+The CAH strongly recommends that the County create a position or designate an individual to be responsible for and to shepherd development applications through the approval process.
+This County should consider utilizing contracted entities to increase capacity to process development and permit applications.